mobiusml/gemlite/README.md

-# GemLite
+# Gemlite
-GemLite is a set of simple CUDA kernels for fused low-bit GEMV:
+Gemlite is a collection of simple CUDA kernels for fused low-bit GEMV:
 * It is easy to read and customize.
 * It's flexible: one core kernel can be used for any n-bit weight quantization.
 * Multiple implementations: fp32 accumuation, fp16 accumulation, etc.